eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsigntemplateformfieldgroupApi.md

 <a id="ezsigntemplateformfieldgroupdeleteobjectv1"></a>
 # **EzsigntemplateformfieldgroupDeleteObjectV1**
-> CommonResponse EzsigntemplateformfieldgroupDeleteObjectV1 (int pkiEzsigntemplateformfieldgroupID)
+> EzsigntemplateformfieldgroupDeleteObjectV1Response EzsigntemplateformfieldgroupDeleteObjectV1 (int pkiEzsigntemplateformfieldgroupID)

 Delete an existing Ezsigntemplateformfieldgroup